Matt Ghaffari: Professional wrestling career

-In 1996, Ghaffari was scouted by professional wrestling promotion World Championship Wrestling and was featured in several vignettes, but did not sign up with the company.
+In 1996, Ghaffari was scouted by professional wrestling promotion World Championship Wrestling, but did not sign with the company.

 After his stint in MMA, Ghaffari started to work in the Japanese promotion Pro Wrestling ZERO-ONE, where he won the NWA Intercontinental Tag Team Championship with Tom Howard on December 15, 2002, by defeating Shinya Hashimoto and old opponent Naoya Ogawa.
 They held the championship until April 29, 2003, when they lost it to Hashimoto and Ogawa.

 In 2004, Ghaffari made an appearance for HUSTLE, pinning Ogawa after a beatdown from the heel faction Monster Army (Mark Coleman, Kevin Randleman, Dusty Rhodes Jr., Giant Silva and Dan Bobish).
 He retired from wrestling in 2004.